What is GHS?

 The chemicals in these categories include those found in the workplace, in transport and consumer products, as well as pesticides and pharmaceuticals.
-GHS standardised elements which are featured on every hazard label.
-They include: Hazard Pictogram(s) - Specific information about a hazard expressed through standardised visual symbols Product identifier.
+GHS standardized elements which are featured on every hazard label.
+They include: Hazard Pictogram(s) - Specific information about a hazard expressed through standardized visual symbols Product identifier.
 Chemical identity the name of the substance or a hazardous ingredient.
-Signal word There are only two standard signal words: Danger and Warning; Supplier identification Name, address and telephone number of a chemical manufacturer or supplier; Hazard statement Standardised phrase that describes the hazard in accordance with the GHS hazard classification; Precautionary statement Standardised expression that recommends measures for preventing and/or minimising adverse effects;
+Signal word There are only two standard signal words: Danger and Warning; Supplier identification Name, address and telephone number of a chemical manufacturer or supplier; Hazard statement Standardized phrase that describes the hazard in accordance with the GHS hazard classification; Precautionary statement Standardized expression that recommends measures for preventing and/or minimizing adverse effects;

 GHS in Safety Data Sheets

 Safety Data Sheet (SDS) notifies the users about the hazards of a substance in question, and informs about safety precaution measures.
 All substances or mixtures which fall into a certain hazard class, or contain a hazardous ingredient in higher concentrations then the prescribed limits should be equipped with a relevant SDS.
 When providing Safety Data Sheets for different countries or markets, it is essential to translate them to the official language of the end country and to check whether the countries in question have additional requirements for some segments of SDSs.

 GHS is implemented in different ways by different regions.
 For example, Canada have implemented the GHS through their Workplace Hazardous Materials System (WHMIS), the EU uses the CLP Regulation and the US have incorporated the requirements through HazCom.